matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 | Livelock | Two thread don't deadlock, but keep blocking on locks held by each other, neither really can progress |
 | Starvation | Some threads keep acquiring locks greedly.
 And cause other threads to be unable to get anything done |

-### :star: Make sure your singleton objects can't be cloned**
+### :star: Make sure your singleton objects can't be cloned

-- 1. The .clone method belongs to object class (every object has this method), when it ought to belong to cloneable interface
+- 1. The .clone() method belongs to object class (every object has this method), when it ought to belong to cloneable interface
 - 2. Object have a clone method, but if you try to clone an object that does not implement cloneable, a not cloneable exception is thrown
-- 3. So make sure that your singleton class does not implement colneable - or if for some reason it does Override the clone() method to thrown an exception.
+- 3. So make sure that your singleton class does not implement cloneable - or if for some reason it does Override the clone() method to thrown an exception.

 ### Which of following is true?

-- The clone method is in the Object class, which means all objects have a .clone method
+- The clone method is in the Object class, which means all objects have a .clone() method
 - Singletons should never implement cloneable
-- Calling .clone() on an object thet does not explicitly implement the method result in an exception
+- Calling .clone() on an object that does not explicitly implement the method result in an exception
 - The volatile keyword ensures a variable is never cached, and only read from main memory
 - Access to variable marked volatile is synchronized on the variable itself
 - Variable marked volatile are safe to use in different threads
 - The .clone() method is in object class, which means all objects have a .clone() method
-- The .clone() method sits in the cloneable interface, so objects that implement this interfae posses a .clone()
+- The .clone() method sits in the cloneable interface, so objects that implement this interface posses a .clone()
 - Calling .clone() on an object that does not explicitly implement the method result in an exception

 ## :star: Builder